Stage-4: Dynamic Evolution

 Understand the Dynamic Evolution

 Everything so far has been static.
-The simple resembles an if-then hypothesis with a more or less satisfactory evidential base.
-The provides for an overview of a static order.
+The simple causal explanation in Stage-1 resembles an if-then hypothesis with a more or less satisfactory evidential base.
+The structural model in Stage-2 provides for an overview of a static order.
 If supported by detailed descriptions or facts and figures with infographics, then it is likely to be dry and dense as well.
-The addition of reflects enduring psycho-social differences and sets up protagonists and antagonists, and while these actors will affect evolution of the situation the "how" is unspecified.
+The addition of polarized positions in Stage-3 reflects enduring psycho-social differences and sets up protagonists and antagonists.
+While these actors will affect evolution of the situation the "how" is unspecified.

 Social situations are inherently dynamic.
 Components of the situation, individuals and groups, have relationships that develop and their views and actions are affected by feedback.
 Influences and pressures get brought to bear on choices, and there is also a context that has a variable impact and may need handling.
 The operation of these various forces developed the situation to its present state and can be expected to shape its ongoing evolution.